A guide to directors and officers insurance

 Of course you do the utmost to carry out your role with care and attention.
 But, if something does go wrong on your watch, being a director means you could face a claim for personal liability.

-This is where Directors and Officers Insurance – sometimes called management liability or D&O for short – can help.
+This is where directors and officers insurance – sometimes called 'management liability' or D&O for short – can help.
 It covers your personal liability for any mistakes or omissions while a company director, including any defence costs and awards made against you.

+Claims can cover numerous issues, whether breaching health and safety laws, misadministration of the company pension or errors in financial reporting – particularly where the individual has acted outside the authority of the company.
 Even if you've done nothing wrong, the impact of a claim like this can be catastrophic.
 You'll be personally liable for any fines, compensation and defence costs, not to mention any criminal investigations.
-So it makes sense to cover your back with directors and officers insurance.
+So it makes sense to cover your back with directors and officers insurance..

+A personal liability claim isn't something anybody wants to face.
+Which means avoiding a claim in the first place is your best defence.
 As a director, take time to understand all the laws and regulations that affect you and your business, making sure you're on top of everything.
 And if you don't personally have the time or expertise to do this, then consult specialist advice – it will be worth it in the long-run.

+It's important to remember that management liability insurance only covers individual directors and officers, not the business itself.
+You may also need public liability insurance and professional indemnity insurance to protect the company as a whole.
 Also bear in mind that the legal term 'officer' is broad, with the potential to cover numerous individuals in management or supervisory positions.
 So have a think about who else may be at risk of a potential claim and have them covered too.